Image

 United States

-Fog, with a high of 87 and low of 66 degrees.
-Fog in the morning, sunny for the afternoon, fog during the evening, partly cloudy overnight.
+Patchy rain nearby, with a high of 68 and low of 49 degrees.
+Clear in the morning, sunny in the afternoon, partly cloudy in the evening, patchy rain nearby overnight.